Updated: Feb 18

 Yup, not only does the centuries-old practice help with flexibility and breathing, but it also encourages you to use neuroplasticity – the brain’s ability to change and adapt.
 This is a key skill to exercise regularly and can be applied to every person and every lifestyle.

 Resilience is defined as the capacity to recover quickly from difficulties.
-And seeing as 2020 has been packed with moments that challenge serenity and our well-being, finding resilience and mastering it feels like it should be priority.
+And seeing as this last year has been packed with moments that challenge serenity and our well-being, finding resilience and mastering it feels like it should be priority.
 But how does yoga come into play exactly?

 Believe it or not, in addition to loving comfort, the brain also craves new experiences.
 This is why starting a new exercise routine like yoga is so beneficial.
 This allows your brain to leave its comfort zone and to better adapt to changes.
 You’ll be quicker to embrace the wobbles – both in yoga posing and in everyday life.